nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

 1. This is basically clicking the create new repository button in GitHub.

-    Note: The class libraries repositories are following the patter "**lib**-*namespace*" most of the remaining repositories "**nf**-*some-relevant-name-here*".
-This makes it easier to spot what is what.
+    Note: The class libraries repositories are usually named with the prefix "*nanoFramework*.*namespace*" most of the remaining repositories "**nf**-*some-relevant-name-here*".

-2. As we are following the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/) two branches must be created: `master` and `develop`.
+2. As we are following the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/) two branches must be created: `main` and `develop`.

 3. Make sure to create an empty readme.md to make it easier to fork and clone the new repo.